 Before you assume you have a retention problem, consider whether you have an acquisition problem instead.
 “Think about the customers you want to serve up front and focus on acquiring the right customers.
 The goal is to bring in and keep customers who you can provide value to and who are valuable to you,” says Avery.

-SwiftERM uses AI personalisation to only every send consumers products personally selected for them as an individual, not part of a segment.
-Products selected uses a sophisticated machine learning algorithm using data from that individual’s unique personal buying history and impressions.
+AI machine learning hyper-personalisation solutions for email marketing send consumers products personally selected for them as an individual, not part of a segment.
+Products selected use a sophisticated machine learning algorithm using data from that individual’s unique personal buying history and impressions.

-So by sending them details of only products they are most likely to buy based on their own actions, has a fundamentally positive effect on that individual – they appreciate you knowing them as individuals,, and consequently stay loyal.
-That the system is totally automatic – it has to be to cope with the volume of data it has to process is an added bonus.
+So sending them details of only products they are most likely to buy based on their actions, has a fundamentally positive effect on that individual – they appreciate you knowing them as individuals, and consequently stay loyal.
+That the system is automatic – it has to be to cope with the volume of data it has to process is a bonus.
 It is always “on the money” as consumers avoid irrelevant email content.